-Join John Martellaro every week for fascinating interviews with tech industry pros and luminaries.
+Join The Mac Observer's John Martellaro every week for fascinating interviews with tech industry pros and luminaries.
 It's more than a show about what they do; it's about who they are.

 Play Latest Episode